-Note that Theorem 3.5 is a much stronger statement than Theorem 3.4, as it shows that for almost all weight configurations one gets linearly independent features at the wide layer.
-While Theorem 3.5 does not hold for the ReLU activation function as it is not an analytic function, we want to note again that one can approximate the ReLU function arbitrarily well using the softplus function (see Equation 6), which is an analytic function for any $\alpha > 0$ and thus Theorem 3.5 applies.
+Theorem 3.5 is a much stronger statement than Theorem 3.4, as it shows that for almost all weight configurations one gets linearly independent features at the wide layer.
+While Theorem 3.5 does not hold for the ReLU activation function as it is not an analytic function, we note again that one can approximate the ReLU function arbitrarily well using the softplus function (see 5), which is analytic function for any $\alpha > 0$ and thus Theorem 3.5 applies.
 It is an open question if the result holds also for the ReLU activation function itself.
+The condition $n_k \geq N$ is not very restrictive as several state-of-the art CNNs, see Table 1, fulfill the condition.
+Furthermore, we would like to stress that Theorem 3.5 is not true for deep linear networks.
+The reason is simply that the rank of a product of matrices can at most be the minimal rank among all the matrices.
+The nonlinearity of the activation function is thus critical (note that the identity activation function, $\sigma(x) = x$, does not fulfill Assumption 3.2).